Part of System Constraints

 Feedback

 Insight opens the door.
-Safe experience updates the system.
+Capacity, regulation, safe experience and repetition help the system actually update.